holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ## Unscoped Usage

-The user can omit the request scope (recommended), and release claimed resources with `release`.
+The user can omit the request scope (not recommended and mostly not needed), and release claimed resources with `release`.

 ```kotlin
 request(clerks)